Automatic Target Detection for Sparse Hyperspectral Images: Main Contribution

 \item We rearrange the given HSI into a two-dimensional matrix $\mathbf{D}\in \mathbb{R}^{e \times p}$, with $e = h \times w$ (by lexicographically ordering the columns).
-This matrix $\mathbf{D}$, can be decomposed into a low rank matrix $\mathbf{L}_0$ representing the pure background, a sparse matrix capturing any spatially small signal residing in the known target subspace, and a noise matrix $\mathbf{N}_0$.
-More precisely, the model is:
+The matrix $\mathbf{D}$, can be decomposed into a low-rank matrix $\mathbf{L}_0$ representing the pure background, a sparse matrix capturing any spatially small signal residing in the known target subspace, and a noise matrix $\mathbf{N}_0$.
+More precisely, the model is